 If you’ve done any research at all, you’ll know by now there are two different types of sous vide machines available.
 There’s the sous vide immersion circulator and the sous vide oven.

 Both sous vide machines are capable of doing a great job at giving you a perfectly cooked steak, so it comes down to the specific features and personal preference.
+Let’s take a look and see which is the best sous vide machine for you.

 In a Hurry?